 1-1/2 tablespoons coarse salt

-Chopped nuts of choice
+nuts of choice

 1 cup semisweet chocolate chips, opt.